pfnet-research/menoh-java/README.md

-# Menoh-Java
+# menoh-java
-Java binding for [Menoh](https://github.com/pfnet-research/menoh/) DNN inference library.
+*menoh-java* enables you to build your own Deep Neural Network (DNN) application with a few lines of code in Java.

-(This library only works on 64-bit architecture at the moment.)
+This is a Java binding for [Menoh](https://github.com/pfnet-research/menoh/) DNN inference library, which supports [ONNX](http://onnx.ai/) model format.

-## Requirements
+## Installation
-This package depends on the [Menoh](https://github.com/pfnet-research/menoh/) native shared library.
+This package depends on the [Menoh](https://github.com/pfnet-research/menoh/) native shared library to maximize the utilization of hardware resources.
 You need to [install](https://github.com/pfnet-research/menoh/blob/master/README.md#installation-using-package-manager-or-binary-packages) it to the JVM classpath or the system library path before running.

 ### Linux
 TODO